Last updated 30th July 2025

 If your parish is interested in learning more about the renewal programme, please contact Steve Haskett.

-Over the last two months Sam’s focus has been on Accrington and Oswaldtwistle.
+Sam’s focus recently has been on Accrington and Oswaldtwistle.
 She has been visiting and speaking to members of clergy, head teachers and others to become more familiar with the parishes.
 The conversations have enabled Sam to develop a plan of action to undertake the necessary work to build a strong application to request further national funding later in 2026.

 Watch out for more details on how people can get involved through the events and groups that are being planned.
 The Accrington/Oswaldtwistle project will be formally launched in autumn 2025.